natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 *Note: We don't need to add inverter in the inputs anymore.
 Convince yourself that this is true.*
 <img src="
 https://www.dropbox.com/s/tgtmm6vg9u367eo/A1.png?raw=1"  width="50%" height = "50%">
 *What is the  boolean expression for the complete CMOS circuit?*.
 From the pulldown diagram, it seems like the output is 0 if D is 1, or A and C is 1, or B and C is 1.
+Therefore the expression for output is:
+$$ OUTPUT = \overline{(A+B)C + D}$$

-2. The output for the gate is the output of the pullup circuitry above: $\overline{(A+B) C + D}$.
+2. The output for the gate is the inverse of the expression of the pulldown circuitry, which is the output of the pullup circuitry above: $\overline{(A+B) C + D}$.

 3. The voltage of the output terminal at "0" steady state is 0 (GND).
 The voltage of the output terminal at "1" steady state is VDD's voltage.
 </details>